my seed-catalog shopping rules

 (b) From that list of “big loves,” what is available locally for a reasonable price in season?
 (This second bit of thinking may help those of us who define “can’t live without” as “the entire botanical world.”)

-On this “essentials” list, include items that you “put up” for year-round use, as I do all my tomato products, and various herb pestos.
+On this “essentials” list, include items that you “put up” for year-round use, as I do all my tomato products, and various herb pestos (plus I freeze herbs in other ways, like this).
 If you consume a lot of something, it may well be worth growing.
 Examples:

 I also grow all my chard and kale, basil and Italian flat-leaf parsley, because I eat a lot of each one and simply will not pay a couple of dollars per bunch for the herbs or double that for the greens.

 What won’t I be growing, if I follow this thinking?
 I gave up eggplant, for instance, because I only ate them once or twice a month, and could more efficiently buy that eggplant or two when I had a taste for it than grow a crop.
 I use celery, sure, but maybe a bunch every month, and it’s always available, so why give it a place in my sun?
-Loving the occasional beet for salad doesn’t require a whole row devoted to them.
+If you merely love the occasional beet for a salad add-in, that won’t require a whole row like Margaret the beet-lover grows.
 Toss one in your market basket on occasion.

 But certain specialty items are either too pricey or unavailable for purchase locally, meaning you must make room.
 If you make all your own salsa, perhaps you want to grow tomatillos.
 But maybe it would be cheaper and easier to simply purchase the one jalapeno pepper plant you’ll need at the nursery, or a pound of jalapenos at the produce market, rather than buy and start seeds.
 Grow what’s precious: Have you seen the price of organic baby greens or a single, juicy colorful heirloom tomato, even in high summer?